-Decay or injury can destroy the living pulp.
-Because dead pulp lacks a blood supply, it is more prone to infection, leading to an abscess and toothache.
+Decay or injury can destroy the living pulp and because dead pulp lacks a blood supply, it is more prone to infection, leading to an abscess and toothache.

-Root canal treatment means the removing damaged or dead pulp and filling the space left.
+Root canal treatment is a process of saving the tooth from extraction by removing the damaged or dead pulp and filling the space left.
 The remaining tooth can then be repaired.

 Why do I need root canal treatment?